rmill1/rmill1/README.md

 **About Me:**

-I'm a computer science teacher, musician, and all-around learning enthusiast.
+I'm a educator, program manager, musician, and all-around learning enthusiast.
 I've held a lot of roles in my career - music teacher, tech integrationist, instructional designer, computer science teacher - and the projects featured here are some of what I've worked on over the last handful of years, for fun, for my students, or for deepening my own learning!

 **Other Nerdy Things I do:**